anthony-wang/gsoc_blog/_posts/2018-05-08-gsoc-acceptance.markdown

 I will be working with the [Julia](https://github.com/JuliaLang) team, more specifically on extending the documentation and documentation capabilities of [`Makie.jl`](https://github.com/JuliaPlots/Makie.jl).

+My mentor is [Simon Danisch](https://github.com/SimonDanisch/).
+I'm excited to be working together with an expert! :)

-Stay tuned for more developments :)
+Stay tuned for more developments!

 ---